 So I tried to hold on.
-I pinched that line with everything I had, but it just kept slipping.
+I pinched that line with everything I had but it just kept slipping.
 Coiling the nylon around my fist like Mamede had done wasn’t an option.
 To do so would have required holding the line with one hand while I wrapped it around the other.
-How could I do that when I couldn’t even hold it with two?
+How could I do that when I couldn’t even hold the line with two?

 Next chapter: Bleeping Line!